KenNewcomb/SneakerCrypt/README.md

 Sneakercrypt is easy-to-use chat software that implements the theoretically secure [one-time-pad encryption scheme](https://en.wikipedia.org/wiki/One-time_pad).

 ### Project Goals
-1. Implement cryptographic functions with tests.
+1. Implement cryptographic functions...done.
-2. Implement functionality to write a large, random key to a USB
+2. Implement functionality to write a large, random key to a USB...done.
+3. Design server/client functionality...in progress.

 ### Design Considerations
 1. How should the system securely generate random numbers suitable for cryptography?

-   os.urandom() is suitable for cryptography.
+   os.random() is apparently suitable for cryptography.
 An option for using a physical RNG will be considered.

 2. How large should a key be?